Certain scientific studies claim that LSD effects can prove to be beneficial. What are the positive effects of the

 David Nichols, professor of medicinal chemistry and molecular pharmacology, conducted the above-mentioned study on the LSD effects in patients with terminal cancer.
-Nichols found alleviation of anxiety and physical pain as well as loss of the fear of death in most of these patients.
+Nichols found alleviation of anxiety and physical pain as well as the loss of the fear of death in most of these patients.

 “The interesting thing about psychedelic drugs is that they greatly alter the views of the world.
 And I am very curious which part of the brain is so vital that is able to change the way we perceive reality?” said the scientist.

 Nichols has been studying the effects of psychedelic drugs on the brain’s chemistry since 1969 and found that LSD may be used as a molecular tool to help understand the functions of the brain and decipher the mechanism of the appearance of emotions, which could assist in the treatment of certain mental disorders such as depression.

 Nichols’s study is a mixture of neuroscience, chemistry, and pharmacology.
 It is conducted on the basis of a study of various research subjects such as rat behavior, molecular synthesis, cloned brain receptors, and computer models.

 According to Nichols, brain receptors respond to anything new and make people notice things, for example, when something falls down and breaks suddenly.
 When a person takes LSD, these receptors become more sensitive, and any usual object may seem “interesting”.

-However, the stigma put on the use of psychedelic drugs hinder many promising scientific ideas.
+However, the stigma put on the use of psychedelic drugs hinders many promising scientific ideas, Nichols says.

 LSD was discovered in 1943 and immediately attracted attention due to its chemical similarity to serotonin, the “happiness hormone”.
 However, after the 1960s social revolution, its “bad” reputation stopped serious research.

 “I think we need to understand with what purpose they have to be used,” he said.
 “I believe that psychedelics have a medical future, just they are not studied enough“.